 Summer Academic Workshop

 Northwestern University's Summer Academic Workshop (SAW) is a three-week program designed to equip students with the tools to thrive at Northwestern.
-Students will earn credit for one (1) English 100 writing course designed to strengthen their writing skills, participate in cultural and social co-curricular workshops and events curated by Student Enrichment Services, as well as take part in a workshop series designed by faculty from the School of Communication where digital media and storytelling offer opportunities to explore identity, promote personal development, and build community.
-All co-curricular workshops and events complement what students learn in the writing course taught by the Cook Family Writing Program and provide them with a wealth of resources for navigating college life.
+Students earn credit for one (1) English 100 writing course taught by the Cook Family Writing Program.
+This course is designed to strengthen their writing skills.
+Students also participate in cultural and social co-curricular workshops and events curated by Student Enrichment Services, as well as take part in a workshop series designed by faculty from the School of Communication where digital media and storytelling offer opportunities to explore identity, promote personal development, and build community.
+All co-curricular workshops and events complement what students learn in the writing course and provide them with a wealth of resources for navigating college life.

-First generation college students and/or students from lower income backgrounds are encouraged to apply.
-If you have any immediate questions, please email email@example.com.
+First generation college students and students from lower income backgrounds are encouraged to apply.
+If you have any immediate questions, please email firstname.lastname@example.org.

 SAW is an all-cost covered program—including housing, meals, the writing course, afternoon workshops, and weekend social opportunities.
 Students will live together in a campus residence hall and experience Northwestern life under the mentorship of six upper-class peer counselors.
 Participants will also move into their permanent residence hall earlier than the regular move-in date for incoming students.

-We will arrange and pay for domestic airfare/train tickets for students who live more than a 3-hour drive (about 150 miles) from campus.
+We will arrange and pay for airfare/train tickets for students who live more than a 3-hour drive (about 150 miles) from campus.
+Sorry, we cannot make arrangements for international travel.

 - August 20, 2023 SAW Move in Date